 Nova Scotia has relatively little publicly owned land and even less publicly owned land along our coasts.

 “Nova Scotia has a limited amount of Crown land.
 Only 35% of the Nova Scotia landmass is owned and administered by the province, compared to 50–90% in other provinces and territories in Canada.”Nova Scotia Department of Natural Resources

 “Please do not delist protected areas without the same sorts of extensive and prolonged public processes that were conducted to list them in the first place.”Dr. Karen Beazley

 Nova Scotia must protect our remaining coastal properties

 Representative coastal landscapes like Owls Head are underrepresented in Nova Scotia’s conservation portfolio.
-Less than 5% of Nova Scotia’s coastline is publicly owned and even less is formally protected.
+Only around 5% of Nova Scotia’s coastline is publicly owned and protected for future generations.

 The natural beauty of our coastlines attracts visitors from all over the world.
 Irreparably harming the environment of Owls Head will also destroy opportunities for eco-tourism, which could offer great economic potential without harming the environment.